 pH using ASTM G51

-The average of three consecutive tests shall show the imported material’s sulfate, chloride, pH and resistivity is not greater than the limits corresponding to the Pipe Class in Table 203-1 or 203-2 for the pipe class specified on the plans.
+The average of three consecutive tests shall show the imported material’s sulfate, chloride, pH and resistivity is not greater than the limits corresponding to the Pipe Class in Table 203-1 or 203-2 for the pipe class specified in the Contract.
 No single test shall have a result more than 20 percent greater than that corresponding to the limit in Table 203-1 or Table 203-2 for sulfates, chlorides and resistivity.
 No single test shall have a result more than 5 percent outside the limit in Table 203-1 for pH.
 The remaining sample material from a single failing test shall be split into three equal portions.
 CDOT shall receive one portion, the Contractor shall receive one portion and the remaining portion shall be retained by the Project.
 CDOT and the Contractor’s Lab shall retest the failed sample; if the results from those tests are within 10 percent of each other, the results will be averaged.
 The averaged result will be used for Contract compliance.
 If the results from the Labs are not within 10 percent of each other, the remaining sample portion will be sent to an independent laboratory for testing using the testing requirements specified above.
 The independent laboratory will be mutually agreed upon by the Department and the Contractor.
 The Independent Lab’s test result will be used for Contract compliance.

 If the imported material’s sulfates, chlorides, and resistivity are less than the limits and the pH is within the limits in Table 203-1 or 203-2, CDOT will bear all costs associated with the independent lab test.
 If the imported material’s sulfates, chlorides, and resistivity is greater than the limits and the pH is outside the limits in Table 203-1 or 203-2, all costs associated with independent lab testing shall be at the Contractor’s expense.